-- 1 Position the cursor on the requested group's name. - 2 Repeat Step 2 to Step 6.

-NOTE: The Add Group dialog box displays the name of the parent group in the Parent field.
+- 1 Position the cursor on the requested group's name. - 2 Repeat Step 2 to Step 6 described in To create a database group: on page 29. - NOTE: The Add Group dialog box displays the name of the parent group in the Parent field.
 Before proceeding, ensure that the sub-group is added to the requested group.